prog4biol/pfb2019/README.md

 Functions and statements we are NOT covering
 `assert`

-Language basics: 3.x, interpreted, slow, python notebook eg jupyter
+Language basics: 3.x, interpreted, object-based, slow, python notebook eg jupyter

 Python has
 - data types
+- functions
 - objects
 - classes
-- functions
 - methods

 __Data types__ are just different types of data which are discussed in more detail later.
-Examples of data types are integers and strings.
+Examples of data types are integer numbers and strings of letters and numbers (text).
+These can be stored in variables.

+__Funtions__ do something with data, such as a calculation.
+Some functions are already built into Python.
+You can create your own functions as well.

-__Objects__ are a organized collection of predefined data and functions (methods) to act on that data
+__Objects__ are a way of grouping a set of data and functions (methods) that act on that data

-__Class__ is a encapulation of variables and functions.
-Objects get their variables and methods from classess.
+__Classes__ are a way to encapulate (organize) variables and functions.
+Objects get their variables and methods from the class they belong to.

-__Funtions__ are a grouping of code that does something specific.
-There are functions that are built into Python.
-You can create your own functions.

-__Methods__ is a function that belongs to an object and can only work on the data stored in the object.
+__Methods__ are just functions that belong to a Class.
+Objects that belong to the a Class can use Methods from that Class.

 <p>&nbsp;</p>